jcdiegolopez/command-line-clue/game/game/notebook.md

 - The night watchman spoke with The Tailor, who noticed an unfamiliar figure lurking near the gazebo.
 - Finded paint brush in gazebo
 - Clue Security cameras caught movement near the playground entrance.
+- Finded the shopkeeper in playgorund
+- Finded clue Maybe we should check back in the school